dansmyers/IntroToCS/Challenge_Projects/1-Personality_Quiz.md

 <img src="https://ahseeit.com//king-include/uploads/2021/05/43915181_326611507924503_5421316365027478799_n-7515047846.jpg" width="30%" />

 There are a number of ways to implement online quizzes.
 We're going to use the approach described in [this article](https://www.buzzfeed.com/annakopsky/everything-you-need-to-know-to-make-a-buzzfeed-personality).
 First, determine the title and "hook" for your quiz.
 What's it going to be about?
 Then decide on 3-6 outcomes that will be the results the user sees at the end.

-Each possible question answer in your quiz will correspond to one of your 3-6 final outcomes.
+Each possible answer in your quiz will correspond to one of your 3-6 final outcomes.
 Each time the user answers a question, assign a point to the associated outcome.
 At the end of the quiz, pick the final outcome with the most total points.

 ## Example